 What artistic techniques did Renoir use in this painting?

 Renoir employed loose brushwork and vibrant colors to create a sense of movement and light.
-The dappled sunlight filtering through the foliage adds a dynamic quality to the composition, characteristic of Impressionist techniques.
+His use of soft edges and a bright palette exemplifies the Impressionist style, focusing on the effects of natural light.

 What themes are explored in "A Girl with a Watering Can"?